reclaimingmytime/FunctionKeyTrainer/README.md

 # FunctionKeyTrainer
-Trainer for Keyboard Function Keys
+Trainer for keyboard function keys (F1-F12).
+Displays one key at a time at random.